The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

 The Diatom CX comes with Sea Gods’ carbon fiber three piece paddle.
 The moderately large paddle blade with a teardrop shape is great for cruising along on the Diatom.
 With the larger blade shape you can easily propel yourself along with just a couple of paddle strokes.
 While the paddle shaft is carbon fiber, the blade is made of a reinforced nylon material that flexes in the water just enough to keep you comfortably paddling for long periods of time.
 I did notice that the blade was flexing significantly while speed testing the Diatom CX, however I don’t consider this to be a typical use for this board or paddle.

 The carbon fiber paddle shaft is lightweight and also offers a moderate amount of stiffness.
-There is a compression clamp on the lower end of the shaft to prevent the blade from having any amount of play or wiggle as you paddle.
 The handle section has a length scale on the front and an indexing groove on the back.
 The indexing groove helps you align the handle and blade properly.
-I did have an issue with one paddle being misaligned, however the paddles are covered under Sea Gods’ warranty, so if you do run into an alignment issue contact Sea Gods for a replacement.

 I’m a big fan of the molded T-grip handle on this paddle.
 Molded handles are definitely a premium feature and not often seen on kit paddles.
 It’s very comfortable to hold, has plenty of room for your fingers, and offers a very secure grip without the need for rough textures.